 Hyperbole - use of exaggerated terms for emphasis or effect, e.g. "this bag weighs a ton", "I could eat a horse", "I'm dying for a beer".
 So a hyperbole is more extreme than a simple overstatement.
 But there is also an adynaton, which is a form of hyperbole, but an impossible exaggeration, e.g. "When pigs fly!", "…a snowball's chance in hell" or the classic "I've told you a million times".
 The true hyperbole should be in the service of truth, e.g. "we need to stop I'm tired", "finally something to eat", "We should have stopped earlier for something to drink".

 Auxesis - something disproportionately greater than its nature (a kind of hyperbole), and many see it as something that grows, e.g. "You with that throat, those lungs, that strength, you would do credit to a prizefighter".
 I suppose it's the opposite of a meiosis.

-Meiosis - is something with a name disproportionately lesser than its nature (a kind of litotes), e.g. "the war has developed not necessarily to our advantage", called a war or conflict a "recent unpleasantness" or just "troubles".
+Meiosis - is something with a name disproportionately lesser than its nature (a kind of litotes), e.g. "the war has developed not necessarily to our advantage", and calling a war or conflict a "recent unpleasantness" or just "troubles".
 It's also like calling the Atlantic "the Pond" or a psychiatrist a "shrink".
 I suppose it's the opposite of an auxesis.